ralphjsmit/filament/packages/forms/docs/12-repeater.md

 $undoRepeaterFake();
 ```

-You may also find it useful to test the number of items in a repeater by passing a function to the `assertFormSet()` method:
+You may also find it useful to test the number of items in a repeater by passing a function to the `assertSchemaSet()` method:

 ```php
 use Filament\Forms\Components\Repeater;